scateu/pybombs-mirror/README.md

  - [ ] SVN fetch method
  - [X] remove `PYBOMBS_MIRROR_ROOT_DIR`
  - [X] add mirror usage
- - [ ] gr-recipes and gr-etcetera automatically moved to /pybombs/git/
+ - [ ] auto deploy: gr-recipes and gr-etcetera automatically moved to /pybombs/git/
  - [X] add travis-ci configuration
- - [ ] add support for multi repos.
+ - [X] add support for multi repos.

 ## Usage

     sudo apt-get install fcgiwrap nginx git svn wget

 ```
-./010-retrieve-urls-from-recipes.sh
-./020-fetch.sh
-./030-replace-recipes.sh
+./10-retrieve-urls-from-recipes.sh
+./20-fetch.sh
+./30-replace-recipes.sh
 ```

+Recipes repos that you'd like to mirror are placed in `recipe-repos.urls`.

 You can add ignored urls into `ignore.urls`.

 And you can define custom upstreams according to your network condition into `pre-replace-upstream.urls` to gain better speed.

-## 010-retrieve-urls-from-recipes.sh
+## 10-retrieve-urls-from-recipes.sh

- - git clone or update `gr-recipes` and `gr-etcetera` from upstream into `recipes-origin` directory.
+ - git clone or update repos in `recipe-repos.urls` from upstream into `recipes-origin` directory.
  - Copy `recipes-origin` to `recipes`
  - Patching recipes in `recipes` directory with custom urls from `pre-replace-upstream.urls`
  - Generate `recipes-origin.urls` list from `recipes` directory.
 In fact, it greps all git/svn/wget urls.
  - Remove `ignore.urls` from `recipes-origin.urls`

-## 020-fetch.sh
+## 20-fetch.sh

  Fetch repos one by one from `recipes-origin.urls`.